splunk/public-o11y-docs/gdi/get-data-in/rum/ios/add-dsyms.rst

 To upload dSYMs use the ``splunk-rum`` CLI as follows.

 .. note::
     Splunk recommends that you upload dSYMs to Splunk RUM before you distribute corresponding binaries.
-To ensure this, the best practice is to integrate the ``splunk-rum`` CLI into your CI pipeline so that whenever you archive your iOS application, your pipeline uploads the corresponding dSYMs to Splunk RUM.
+To ensure this, the best practice is to integrate the following ``splunk-rum`` commands into your CI pipeline so that whenever you archive your iOS application, your pipeline automatically uploads the corresponding dSYMs to Splunk RUM.
+Alternatively, you can :ref:`upload dSYMs on demand<mobile-connect-source-files>`.

+    Splunk RUM stores your dSYMs permanently.
+You cannot delete them from Splunk RUM at this time.

 #.
 Upload your application's dSYMs: